List of Bewitched characters: Maurice

 Maurice (Maurice Evans) is Samantha's father, an urbane thespian, and the only warlock in the House of Lords.
-Insisting that his name is pronounced "Maw-REESE", he bristles with indignation at hearing it pronounced "Morris" (whereas actor Maurice Evans' real attitude was the exact opposite).
+Insisting that his name is pronounced "Maw-REESE", he bristles with indignation at hearing it pronounced "Morris" (whereas actor Maurice Evans' pronounced his first name as "Morris" -- and his real attitude was the exact opposite to that of the character he portrayed).
 He often embellishes his entrances and exits with strained Shakespearean verse.
 Bewitched is unique for pre-1970s sitcoms in that it portrays Endora and Maurice in, as Maurice describes to his private secretary, "an informal marriage".
-Maurice once introduces Endora as "her (Samantha's) mother", and Endora twice threatens, if she doesn't get what she wants, to "move back in" with Maurice, a prospect that terrifies him.
+Maurice once introduces Endora as "her (Samantha's) mother", and Endora twice threatens, if she does not get what she wants, to "move back in" with Maurice, a prospect that terrifies him.
 In the episode "Samantha's Good News", Endora threatens to file for an "ectoplasmic interlocutory" (i.e. "divorce"), only to wrangle Maurice's affection.
 He is also a member of the Warlock's Club in London.
 Maurice refers to Darrin with incorrect names (like Endora), including "Duncan" and "Dustbin", with Endora going so far as to "correct" him, saying "that's Durwood".
 Once in the series he kisses Endora, and after takes her to "the little place, we used to go to on the Milky Way" (episode: "A Plague on Maurice and Samantha").
-Like Endora, he dotes on his grandchildren, Tabitha and Adam, who are allowed to call him "Grandpapa".
+Like Endora, he dotes on his grandchildren, Tabitha and Adam, who call him "Grandpapa".